everettmorgan/simple-todo/README.md

 intakes user input from the View and facilitates the dance between the View and Model.

+---

+## Requirements

+- webpack

 ## How to use

 1. Clone this reposity on your local machine
+2. Run 'webpack' to build the dist/bundle.js file
-2. Open index.html in any major browser
+3. Open index.html in any major browser
-3. Add, edit, and delete todos!
+4. Add, edit, and delete todos!

+### Tips

+- You can edit any Todo's title or description by clicking directing on the field you wish to edit.
+The application will replace the \<p> with an \<input> to intake the new value.

+  - Press 'Enter' after making your updates to apply the changes to the model.

+  - Press 'Escape' to cancel your edits after focusing on an input